PhilippVn/SnakeWar/README.md

     - change the port in `snake/server/app/src/SnakeServer.java`
     - change the port in `snake/server/start.bat`

+The Docker image pulls the repository so u will have to fork you own and update the Docker file accordingly.
 Be sure to rebuild the docker image!